New York reports 1st US polio case in nearly a decade - NewsBreak

 It appears the patient had a vaccine-derived strain of the virus, perhaps from someone who got live vaccine — available in other countries, but not the U.S. — and spread it, officials said.

-The person is no longer deemed contagious, but investigators are trying to figure out how the infection occurred and whether other people may have been exposed to the virus.
+The person is no longer deemed contagious, but investigators are trying to figure out how the infection occurred and whether other people were exposed to the virus.

+Most Americans are vaccinated against polio, but this should serve as a wake-up call to the unvaccinated, said Jennifer Nuzzo, a Brown University pandemic researcher.

+“This isn’t normal.
+We don’t want to see this," Nuzzo said.
+"If you’re vaccinated, it’s not something you need to worry about.
+But if you haven’t gotten your kids vaccinated, it’s really important that you make sure they’re up to date.”

-Polio was once one of the nation’s most feared diseases, with annual outbreaks causing thousands of cases of paralysis — many of them in children.
+Polio was once one of the nation's most feared diseases, with annual outbreaks causing thousands of cases of paralysis.
+The disease mostly affects children.

 Vaccines became available starting in 1955, and a national vaccination campaign cut the annual number of U.S. cases to less than 100 in the 1960s and fewer than 10 in the 1970s, according to the Centers for Disease Control and Prevention.